eventespresso/packages/scripts/README.md

 The `watch.js` script provides the development build for local development/debugging.

-Upon further CRA upgrades we need to take into account the changes in this [folder](https://github.com/facebook/create-react-app/tree/master/packages/react-scripts/scripts) if there is a need for a more modern build process.
+In future CRA upgrades, we need to take into account the changes in this [folder](https://github.com/facebook/create-react-app/tree/master/packages/react-scripts/scripts), if there is a need for a more modern build process.